2017 Community Read

 Centre County Library and Historical Museum, and the Bellefonte Art Museum, 1pm-4pm.

-This event will include trail food, Underground Railroad Gallery tours, poker (no money), puzzles, wanted posters, dress up trunks, and souvenirs.
+This event included trail food, Underground Railroad Gallery tours, poker (no money), puzzles, wanted posters, dress up trunks, and souvenirs.

 "Wanted" Writing Contest